Wendy-Tabitha/forum-image-upload/README.md

-# Web Forum Project
+# Image-upload

 ## Project Overview
 This project is designed to create a web forum that allows users to communicate by creating posts and comments.
-Key features include liking/disliking posts and comments, associating categories with posts, and filtering posts based on various criteria.
+Registered users have the possibility to create a post containing an image as well as text.

 ## Features
+- When viewing the post, users and guests should see the image associated to it.
+- in this project you have to handle at least JPEG, PNG and GIF types.
 - **User Authentication**: Secure access with user login and registration.
   - **Registration**: Users can register by providing a unique email, username, and password.
 Passwords are encrypted before storage.
   - **Login**: Users can log in to access the forum.
 Sessions are managed using cookies with an expiration date.